-Don’t expect a traffic-stopping bloom display–the flowers are on the small side–and unlike more commonly grown sweet peas, this one does not have any fragrance.
+Don’t expect a traffic-stopping bloom display—the flowers are on the small side—and unlike more commonly grown sweet peas, this one does not have any fragrance.
 It’s still worth growing for its rarity and its uncommon color.
-My vines reached 4 to 5 feet tall, so a large support isn’t necessary.
-In fact, I think this species would look great on a tripod of stakes in a medium-sized to large container, where the blooms would be closer to eye level.
+I think this species would look great on a tripod of stakes in a large container, where the blooms would be closer to eye level.
+It also makes a great cover for wire or chain-link fencing.
+Here, it usually reaches somewhere around 4 to 5 feet tall but can get bigger in moist, rich soil.
 Full sun (in cooler areas, at least; my plants did well with shade during the hottest part of the day).
 Annual.

 Please read the germination information as well before ordering.